dooly123/Basis/PHILOSOPHY.md

 > [!NOTE]
 > Nothing stops others from doing so themselves, of course, but it is a far greater challenge than most expect.

 tl;dr: Basis is not a shortcut to competing with established social platforms.
-Yes, in a “social VR dark age” (e.g., if major platforms disappeared), Basis could theoretically be used as a tool to restore the bare bones of social VR, but fundamentally, Basis is about flexibility and agency.
+Yes, in a "social VR dark age" (e.g., if major platforms disappeared), Basis could theoretically be used as a tool to restore the bare bones of social VR, but fundamentally, Basis is about flexibility and agency.
 It provides the tools and leaves the rest to you.
 You are free to take full control of your project - and with that freedom comes the responsibility to manage and maintain it.

 ### Social features, pt.
 2